NicksPatties/portfolio-site/src/content/blog/sweet-sprint-01.md

 # Updates

-To that end, I created some new commands, and improved the touch typing game with some new features!
+With the time I saved, I created some new commands, and improved the touch typing game with some new features!

 ## New commands: `about` and `version`